Marcinno/OCD/README.md

 # About
-PiOBD is my engineer thesis
+OCD Obd Car Diagnostics is my engineering thesis

 ## Why?
-I'm interested in vehicle
+I'm interested in vehicle and i want to analysis my car's logs

 ## Next steps
 TODO